urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/07 Collections framework.md

       void add()
     The void remove() and void set(Object) methods are not defined in terms of the cursor position, they are defined to operate on the last element returned by a call to T next() or T previous()

+Spliterator<T> interface
+  Traverse and partition elements of a source
+  Main methods
+    boolean tryAdvance(Consumer<? super T>)
+      If a remaining element exists: performs the given action on it, returning true; else returns false
+    void forEachRemaining(Consumer<? super T>)
+      Performs the given action for each remaining element, sequentially in the current thread, until all elements have been processed or the action throws an exception.
+    Spliterator<T> trySplit()
+      Returns a Spliterator covering some portion of the elements, or null if this spliterator cannot be split The exact division of elements is not always predictable